pouya-eghbali/meteor-autoform-materialize/README.md

 ### Auto Complete ###

-MaterializeCSS is adding support for Auto Complete, however at the time of writing this is not yet supported in a stable release and does not yet support multiple entries in an autocomplete.
-For these reasons this package makes use of a modified hard fork of [materialize-autocomplete](https://github.com/icefox0801/materialize-autocomplete), and will do so until the build in MaterializeCSS support for this feature is more mature.
+MaterializeCSS is busy adding support for Auto Complete in V1, however at the time of writing this is not yet supported in a stable release and does not yet support multiple entries in an autocomplete.
+For this reason this package makes use of a modified hard fork of [materialize-autocomplete](https://github.com/icefox0801/materialize-autocomplete), and will do so until the build in MaterializeCSS support for this feature is more mature.

-In your schema definition, for example (see playground for extensive list of examples)
+In your schema definition (see playground for extensive list of examples):
 ```
 autoCompleteSingular: {
   type: String,